PHACDataHub/privacy_rac_demo/README.md

 collaboration with other departments of the Government of Canada engaged in Rules as Code experimentation.
 Those projects have included experiments both in the regulatory drafting and service automation realms.

-### Results To Date

-The anecdotal evidence from the use of Blawx in the Canada School of Public Service and with their clients over the last year is that it is indeed possible to have non-programmers create formalizations of laws and regulations in declarative logic languages, and that doing it in Blawx results in experiments that accomplish more in less time and with less expense than was typical in projects that used other techniques.

-With regard to drafting, one experiment in particular has demonstrated that if Blawx is used by policy experts, prior to engaging with legislative drafters, it leads to objective evidence about the efficacy of proposed rules, and insights into the structure and language of those proposed rules that would have otherwise been difficult to obtain without involving legislative drafting professionals.
-From the perspective of the policy experts, it gives them a better understanding of what they need in a legislative drafting project, and why.
-From the perspective of the legislative drafters, it makes for better-prepared clients.
-So in the scope of rule design and drafting, the encoding process has demonstrated value.

-In the automation realm, we have seen that it is possible to use Rules as Code encodings created in Blawx to power front-end service automations, both for generating and explaining the answers to legal questions.

 ### Feedback